eodash/eodash/docs/widgets/internal-widgets.md

 You can customize the folder where Eodash looks for custom widgets using the `--widgets` CLI option or the [widgets](/api/CLI/interfaces/EodashConfig.html#widgets) property in `eodash.config.js`.

-All of Eodash's core dependencies are accessible inside your Vue components without needing to reinstall them.
+All of eodash's core dependencies are accessible inside your Vue components without needing to reinstall them.
 These include:

 <table>
     <tbody>